 In the last year alone, the number of successful, large-scale cyber-attacks has astronomically increased (62% in the last year, to be exact), driving a rapid increase in digital transformation and pushing security teams to adapt best practices to a set of circumstances we’ve never seen before.
 In many cases, the quick expansion left security teams spread thin, exposing new vulnerabilities for bad actors to exploit in the process.
 A perfect example of this is the recent Colonial Pipeline Attack.
 But what does this mean for the security industry as a whole?
-Most recently, it means cybercentric regulation is being addressed from a federal level through the new DHS cybersecurity requirements.
+Most recently, it means cybercentric regulation is being addressed from a federal level through the new DHS cybersecurity requirements made specifically for pipeline owners and operators.

 Interested in all things regulatory research?
 Refer to OneTrust DataGuidance.